 Aloes now grow throughout Africa, around the Mediterranean and the Caribbean, and in many countries in South America.

-The thick, juicy leaves contain two distinct products that are used medicinally and that need to be distinguished to avoid confusion.
+The thick, juicy leaves of aloe vera contain two distinct products that are used medicinally and that need to be distinguished to avoid confusion.

 One is the thin clear gel or mucilage that oozes from the middle of a broken leaf.

 The other is a bitter latex, referred to as aloe vera juice, derived from the cells just under the surface of the leaf.
 Their compositions and uses differ.

 Latex: anthraquinone derivatives, mostly in the form of aloins, with smaller amounts of hydroxyaloins, aloe-emodin, and aloeresins.